What Do You Need to Know About Crane Safety in Film and TV?

 Our third crane safety tip is to ensure that the crane is in full working order.
 The trained operator should make full checks around the whole crane.
 If there are any faults with the crane, these need to be fixed as soon as possible before operating the crane.
 If you’re planning to use the crane for stunt scenes, ensuring it’s in full working order is even more important for safety.

 Cranes are big pieces of equipment and although mobile cranes are great to move around due to how portable they are, they still need space.
 Ensure that you have enough space to assemble, dismantle and manoeuvre the crane.
-Also, make sure that there are no other pieces of equipment or props in the way that could potentially affect the operation of the crane.
+Also, make sure that there are no other pieces of equipment or props in the way of the crane that could potentially affect the operation.

 To find out more information about crane safety or about using cranes in film and TV, get in touch with the team at NMT Film & TV Crane Hire.
 Give us a call on 01753 785351 or fill out our online contact form and we’ll get in touch.